Why Stay at an Offsite Hotel?

 Many offsite hotels offer a complimentary continental breakfast in the lobby each morning.
 While this might not be a big meal, it will definitely help cut down on the food budget.
 Take a look at the options available at the hotel of your choice.

 How to choose?
 Making your choice definitely requires a little homework.
 The cost of the room alone should not be the only factor when choosing where to stay.
 Take a look at transportation and food options as well.
 You don’t want to spend a great deal of your vacation day traveling just to save a few dollars.
+Also consider that staying off property means you will not get Magicbands or access to Extra Magic Hours, and you must wait until 30 days out to book fastpasses rather than the 60 days that onsite guests have to book fastpass options.
 However, you might find your savings significant enough to make staying offsite the perfect balance of price and convenience.